On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

-\begin{remark} Our grading convention follows \cite{ritter2013topological}, i.e. $|x_i| := n - \mu_{CZ}(x_i)$, where $\mu_{CZ}$ is the Conley-Zehnder index.
-Such convention implies that if $x_i$ is a critical point of the $C^2$-small Morse function $H|_W$, then $|x_i|$ equals to the Morse index.
-The convention here is differed from \cite{seidel2008biased} by $n$. \end{remark}
+\begin{remark} Since we only consider contractible orbits in domains with vanishing first Chern class, the Conley-Zehnder index is well-defined in $\Z$ independent of all choices.
+Our grading convention follows \cite{ritter2013topological}, i.e.\ $|x_i| := n - \mu_{CZ}(x_i)$, where $\mu_{CZ}$ is the Conley-Zehnder index.
+Such convention implies that if $x_i$ is a critical point of the $C^2$-small Morse function $H_R|_W$, then $|x_i|$ equals to the Morse index.
+The convention here differs from \cite{seidel2008biased} by $n$. \end{remark}